shawnsibanda/Twitch-stream-data-analysis/README.md

 - Viewers predominantly watch Twitch streams on desktop devices, followed by mobile platforms.
 Console-based viewing represents a smaller portion of total activity.

 - Top 5 countries that generate the most activity:
-USA, Taiwan, Germany, United Kingdom, Russia.
+1. USA.
+2. Taiwan.
+3. Germany.
+4. United Kingdom.
+5. Russia.

 These countries should be prioritized for regional events, advertising campaigns, and localized content strategies.